AwesomeZaidi/Mental-Health-Refugee-Hack/README.md

     3. `git commit -m "your commit message"` // sweet and short, what you did.
     4. `git push` // push your local changes to the remote branch on GitHub.

+Basic MVP!

+The mosttt basic MVP of this product could be a chrome extension with hard coded data